Chromatic polynomials and bialgebras of graphs: Introduction

-The last section deals with a non-commutative version of the chromatic polynomial: the Hopf algebra of graphs is replaced by a non-commutative Hopf algebra of indexed graphs, and $\Q[X]$ is replaced by $\WSym$, a Hopf algebra of the Hopf algebra of packed words $\WQSym$ based on set partitions.
-For any indexed graph $G$, its non-commutative chromatic polynomial $\bfP_{chr}(G)$ can also be seen as a symmetric formal series in non-commutative indeterminates: we recover in this way the chromatic symmetric function in noncommuting variables of $G$, intoduced in \cite{Gebhard} and related in \cite{Rosas} to MacMahon symmetric functions.
-We obtain in this way a non-commutative version of both morphisms $\phi_0$ (proposition \ref{prop31}) and $P_{chr}$ (theorem \ref{theo28}), also related by the action of the character $\lambda_{chr}$.\\
+where $H$ is given with the help of Hilbert polynomials (Proposition \ref{prop25}).
+The last section deals with a non-commutative version of the chromatic symmetric function: the Hopf algebra of graphs is replaced by a non-commutative Hopf algebra of indexed graphs, and $\QSym$ is replaced by the Hopf algebra of packed words $\WQSym$.
+For any indexed graph $G$, its non-commutative chromatic symmetric function $\bfF_{chr}(G)$ can also be seen as a symmetric formal series in non-commutative indeterminates (Theorem \ref{theo35}): we recover in this way Gebhard and Sagan's chromatic symmetric function introduced in \cite{Gebhard} and related in \cite{Rosas} to MacMahon symmetric functions.\\

 \textbf{Acknowledgment.} The research leading these results was partially supported by the French National Research Agency under the reference ANR-12-BS01-0017.\\